oip-rnd/2pit.io/README.md

 Introduction
 ------------
-This is the minimal 2pit application.
-It is based on a standard ZF2 installation.
-It is packaged with the core module (\vendor\PpitCore) and the default security manager (\vendor\PpitUser), providing a classic authentication mode based on login/password in a form.
+This is the minimal 2pit.io application.
+It is based on a standard ZF3 installation.
+It is packaged with the core module (\vendor\PpitCore) and the default security manager (\vendor\PpitUser), providing a classic authentication mode based on login/password in a form, an account management and customizable data structures named events related to accounts.

 Please note that only the 2pit application is under GPL license.
 Each file under GPL mentions it explicitly.
-The ZF2 application on which is packaged 2pit has it own license which is not affected by 2pit.
+The ZF3 application on which is packaged 2pit.io and incorporated free vendor packages have their own license.

 Installation
 ------------